 Carefully weigh whether the lower rates on a longer term outweigh the flexibility of a shorter term for your situation.

-Before deciding on an open mortgage, it’s important to carefully weigh its pros and cons and consider your short and long-term financial goals.
+Before making a decision, carefully weigh its pros and cons and consider both your short-term and long-term financial goals.
+Open mortgages bring the following benefits for borrowers:

 The main benefit of an open mortgage is the flexibility it provides.
 You can: